 - ½ t MSG (optional – substitute salt if you aren’t going to use MSG)

 - 2 t corn starch

 Make sure the vegetables are dry after washing (we use a salad spinner).
 Chop the vegetables in 2 inch sections.
 Separate the chopped sections that are mostly stem from the chopped sections that are mostly leafy.

 Combine the Brown Sauce ingredients in a medium sized bowl.

-Heat 1 T of cooking oil in the wok on medium high heat.
+Heat 3 T of cooking oil in a wide-bottomed frying pan on high heat.
+Add the stems of the chopped vegetables, and stir-fry for a few minutes.
 Add the chopped garlic and stir-fry for 30 seconds.
+Add the remaining leafy chopped vegetables and stir-fry for 2 more minutes.
 Mix the Brown Sauce very well so that no corn starch is deposited on the sides or bottom of the container.
 Pour the mixed sauce into the wok.
-Cook for 1 minute or until the sauce has thickened.
-Pour over the vegetables.
+Stir-fry, cooking for 1 minute or until the sauce has thickened.
 Serve.